nuive/pokemon-access/readme.md

 ## Keys
 * Standard gameBoy keys: z/x are a/b, enter/backspace start/select and arrows.
-* j, k and l - previous, current and next item
-* shift k - rename current item
 * m - read current map name
 * shift M - rename current map
 * t - read text on screen, if any
+* y - read current position
+* h - read enemy health if in a battle
+* r - read the surrounding tiles (for debugging purposes)

+### Item/Object
+* j, k and l - previous, current and next item
+* shift k - rename current item
 * p - pathfind.
 This tries to find a path between you and the object selected.
 * Shift + P - Toggle HM compatibility when using pathfind.
 For example surf or cut
-* y - read current position
-* h - read enemy health if in a battle
-* r - read the surrounding tiles (for debugging purposes)
+* i - walk to selected item.
+This tries to walk to the selected object.

 ### Camera
 * s - move the camera left, stopping at walls